Create your first project | HeyGen Academy

-In this lesson, you’ll learn how to create your very first project in HeyGen and get familiar with the key tools you’ll use throughout the platform.
+In this lesson, you’ll learn how to create your very first project in HeyGen and get oriented with the key tools you’ll use throughout the platform.

 Whether you’re brand new or already familiar with video creation, this guide will help you confidently find everything you need to get started.